Mumbai

 If reader’s recall one strong reason for opting for Bombay (I still cannot get over calling it by its old name) was to understand what makes the city tick; to comprehend & appreciate its pulsating energy; to feel that radiance which seems to make a Bombayiite so uncomfortable elsewhere; to unravel its various layers that compel writers & lyricists to pen novels & songs on it.

-Honestly, injection I will confess I am nowhere close to grasping any of the above.
+Honestly, I will confess I am nowhere close to grasping any of the above.
 Perhaps I allowed myself to be sucked in my work’s unavoidable vortex which left me very little residual time to mull & ruminate on the city.
-Or perhaps, health I am now one with the city’s electrifying intensity so much so that I didn’t realize that three years have gone by and that is the sum total of my years of stay in Nepal and Agra put together.
+Or perhaps, I am now one with the city’s electrifying intensity so much so that I didn’t realize that three years have gone by and that is the sum total of my years of stay in Nepal and Agra put together.
 The gypsy in me seems to be finding a city anchor.
 Frankly, I do not like it.

 But I will park the thought to shift base (once again) for a few more days.